 When you click on the Boost Post button from a page post, this is typically what you see (I do have Custom Audiences listed below that you won’t have):

-There are no other marketing objectives presented to you – no video views, no increasing of brand awareness, or sending people to your website.
+There are no other marketing objectives presented to you – no video views, no increased brand awareness, or sending people to your website.

 Facebook Ad Tests Highlight Why Other Marketing Objectives Are More Effective